 The term solar energy generally decribes the use of solar radiation to produce energy.
 Photovoltaics is the direct conversion of solar energy into electricity.
 The term "photovoltaic" comes from the components photos (φῶς, phos, genitive: φωτός, photos) - the Greek word for light - and Volta after Alessandro Volta, a pioneer of electrical engineering.

 The "photovoltaic effect" is defined as energy particles of sunlight (called photons) meeting an electron.
 If an electron dissolves from the atom, electric current flows under certain conditions.
 Some 50 years after the discovery of this effect, the construction of the first electricity-producing solar cell was achieved.
 For this purpose, a silicon disk, a so-called "Wafer" is used.
 The DC voltage that the solar panels generate needs to be converted by an inverter into alternating current to be fed into the general power grid.

 Since the 1960s, Photovoltaics have been used for power generation in space.
 SANYO started the development of amorphous silicon solar cells already in 1975.
 For over 15 years they are manufactured in mass production for the global market.
 Meanwhile, HIT® solar modules are sold under the Panasonic brand.

 Use our solar calculator to determine the first parameters to your solar system:

 - You need a qualified installer who will advise you when planning your system.

 - Use our "How do I find an installer" tool to find a Panasonic Premium Solar Installer in your area.

-- See our HIT ® solar planner the most important things you should consider when investing in a solar system in 7 steps.
+- See our HIT® solar planner for the 7 most important steps you should consider when investing in a solar system.